nallen05/old-norse/bifrost/README.md

 ## ESCAPE SEQUENCES

 Terminal emulators use ESCAPE SEQUENCES -- which are special multi-character sequences -- to represent events that can't be represented with a single ASCII character.
-For example, pressing an arrow key on the keyboard or moving the mouse.
-You can also use escape sequences to trigger low-level commands such as changing the background color or clearing the screen.
+- TERMINAL OUTPUT: For example, pressing an arrow key on the keyboard or moving the mouse.
+- INPUT TO THE TERMINAL: You can also use escape sequences to trigger low-level commands such as changing the background color or clearing the screen.

 RUNE-READ/RUNE-WRITE map between escape sequences & simple s-expressions in order to make it easier to interact with the terminal emulator from lisp.